jsiny/101_programming_foundations/lesson_3/4_medium_2/qu_1.md

 ```

 Nothing too surprising here.
 We simply obtain the object IDs of the 4 objects under scrutiny,
 and outputs them using string interpolation.
+Additionally, we do obtain the same ID for
+`a_outer` and `d_outer`.

 ### 2. Inside the block: